2145 Key Wallace Dr

 Turnouts are available at different points on the road so visitors can safely stop to observe the scenery.
 Walking and biking on the drive is permitted; however, visitors must remain on the paved road.
 While on the Refuge, please obey all signs, and refrain from feeding or harassing wildlife.
 Also pets are not allowed on trails or out of vehicles on the Wildlife Drive, even if on a leash.
 This policy is to protect the endangered ground-feeding Delmarva fox squirrels.
-Pets can be walked in the parking lot around the Visitor Center.

 View a brochure (758 KB PDF) that offers highlights and a map of the Wildlife Drive.